 Almost time to have your RRSP story closed off (although, you should be doing this all year around).
-You know my love for top 10 lists, but, here are 5 things to remember about RRSPs.
+You know my love for top 10 lists, (and evidently the correct cardinality of a financial list is 7) but, here are 5 things to remember about RRSPs.

 Things to Remember about RRSPs